tom-hoffman/norddrumcurator/README.md

  * Pushing the program to its new location on the Nord Drum.

 In short, it is now useful.
 I'm going to use it like this for a little while and next priorities will come

+TODO:

+ * Fixing justification on memory pane.
+ * Adding more info and space on the programs pane.
+ * Editing the metadata on existing programs.

 Dependencies
 ------------